 Greyhounds frequently get corns and no one really understand why.

-There are 2 theories: The first is that it is related to greyhound racing and the weight they put on some of their pads more than others – but there have been cases where non racing dogs have developed corns on each pad.
+There are 2 theories.
+The first is that they are related to greyhound racing and the weight they put on some of their pads more than others.
+But there have been cases where non racing dogs have developed corns on each pad.
 The other theory is that the corns are a result of a virus.
 Whatever the reason is for your dog developing corns, the problem and the cures are the same.

 A new treatment is now being used with good results.
 The vet uses a lazer to “kill off” the corn.
 The cost at Cinque Port Vets in Ashford or Lydd is around £140 for 6 sessions, and there is no surgery or pain involved.
 We have only just heard of the lazer treatment so not all vets may be able to offer it, but it is worth asking your vet and giving it a go.

 If you dog cannot walk then try Therapaws Boots.

 We are unable to get specific advice over the phone unless you adopted your dog from us.
 You do need to refer any queries to your vet.